Each year, thousands of car accidents happen in the United States, and hundreds of Americans die from them.

 Common Car Issues You Need To Be Aware of

-Some of the common issues you can face with your car can be:
+Some of the common issues and repairs you can face with your car can be:

 - Exhaust system issues